 Our chatrooms are open 24/7, for unstructured conversations about abuse or its aftermath.
-Aside from that, we also host three chats every week; these are one hour long group discussions focused on a specific topic and facilitated by a moderator.
-To participate, see times, locations, and topics below, and hop into the applicable room at the time listed.
-All times are given for Reykjavik, Iceland, current time is 2:28PM, December 5th, 2016.
-If this is incorrect, please select your location in the menu above.
+Aside from that, we also host three weekly chats: one hour long group discussions focused on a specific topic and facilitated by a moderator.
+To participate, see the schedule below, get keys, and hop into the applicable room at the time listed.

 How do I join a hosted chat?